Spring 2017 UW Germanics Newsletter

 We asked students in our first- und second-year language courses why they learn German.
 Here are some of their answers: Erin Price, Sociology Major: Why I learn German: "The German culture has such an influence in our contemporary American life and sometimes I don't think we realize it.
 Learning the language brings this into perspective for me and helps me appreciate just that!
 Being that I'm a Sociology Major, I get to dive into the great German minds of Simmel, Tönnies, Marx, Weber, all whose… Read more

 On January 13th, the Henry Art Gallery offered a private tour of Paul McCarthy’s exhibit (“White Snow, Wood Sculptures”) for students of German 422 ("Tales of the Romantic Imagination: Fairy Tales and the Fantastic”).
 Assistant Curator Benjamin Levy and Deputy Director of Exhibition Luis Croquer offered a wide-ranging introduction to McCarthy’s work and interest in the reception of fairy tales.
-These graphic, grotesque, and yet remarkably alluring objects offered an excellent… Read more
+These graphic, grotesque, and yet remarkably alluring objects… Read more

 In times of "alternative facts", rising separatism, and democracies in crisis, UW graduate students join together for a fast-paced evening of discovery.
 In this “short takes” event, each speaker will spend five minutes exploring ‘courage and consciousness’ through their own unique perspective—including visuals: How do you understand courage and consciousness?
 This event, organized by doctoral students of Germanics, will encompass an informal evening that features a variety of takes on the topic… Read more